Nuts and Dry Fruits Council (India)

 • Direct-to-consumer innovations

-• Gen Z-friendly story-telling and branding
+• Gen Z-friendly storytelling and branding

-With institutional support from stakeholders like FSSAI, Legal Metrology India, APEDA, NABARD, ICMR-NIN and The World Bank the time is ripe to future-proof your nuts and dry fruits strategy.
+With institutional support from stakeholders like FSSAI, Legal Metrology India, APEDA, NABARD, ICMR-NIN, and The World Bank, the time is ripe to future-proof your nuts and dry fruits strategy.

 Millennials and Gen Z are not just consuming more dry fruits – they’re redefining what the category means.
 From a symbol of festivity to a staple of modern wellness, the journey has just begun.